purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 ### Credits

 This project required a great deal of ingenuity.
-In this post, I'm going to tell a story of how I did this, in detail.
-But before that, I want to thank some awesome people without whom this project wouldn't exist:
+In this post, I'll detail how it came together, but first, I want to thank some incredible people who made it possible:

 - [Yuki](https://github.com/yuki0iq), for inventing several core techniques, gathering raw data and preprocessing it with ffmpeg (I hate ffmpeg).
 - [Mia](https://github.com/miabaka), for testing performance on a high-end PC and getting me up-to-speed on dithering techniques.